-ISA TR84.00.07 provides the appropriate starting point of a design basis and intentionally allows the user to apply differing methodologies.
-This may, however, give rise to those not familiar with F&G design applying an inappropriate methodology based on, for example, a simplified version of mapping which is more easily comprehended but may not be appropriate in the given circumstance; or designers trying to force a methodology which works for other safety systems with which they are more familiar, then justifying this as compliance with an international guidance document.
+Guidance, such as that with ISA TR84.00.07, provides the appropriate starting point of a design basis and often allows the user to apply differing methodologies.
+This may, however, give rise to those not familiar with F&G design applying an inappropriate methodology based on, for example, a simplified version of mapping which is more easily comprehended but may not be appropriate in the given circumstance.

-It is also clear that where any comparative studies have been carried out reviewing the two methods specified in ISA TR 84.00.07, these typically do not adequately represent a well-designed performance based geographic approach, particularly with respect to gas detection design.
+It is also clear that where any comparative studies have been carried out reviewing geographic vs scenario based coverage, these typically do not adequately represent a well-designed performance based geographic approach, particularly with respect to gas detection design.
 Such studies will advise that when using volumetric detection, a point gas detector is the only available technology and that a detector will be required every 5m, on a grid based layout.
-This is either through a lack of understanding of the purpose of the methodology and how it can be used to optimise the system (and also a misunderstanding of what gas detection is intended to do), or worse, it is a misrepresentation of the target gas cloud methodology to imply the optimisation potential of a scenario based approach.
+This is either through a lack of understanding of the purpose of the methodology and how it can be used to optimise the system (and also a misunderstanding of what gas detection is intended to do), or worse, it is a misrepresentation of the target gas cloud methodology to misrepresent the optimisation potential of a scenario based approach.